NVIDIA/spark-rapids-tools/README.md

 ## Catalog

-- [RAPIDS core tools](/core): User tools to help developers getting the most out of their Apache Spark applications without any code change:
+- [RAPIDS core tools](/core): Tools that help developers getting the most out of their Apache Spark applications without any code change:
   - Report acceleration potential of RAPIDS Accelerator for Apache Spark on a set of Spark applications.
   - Generate comprehensive profiling analysis for Apache Sparks executing on accelerated GPU instances.
 This information